 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS70 is somewhat smaller (4 percent) than the Fujifilm XP140.
 However, the ZS70 is substantially heavier (56 percent) than the XP140.
+It is worth mentioning in this context that the XP140 is splash and dust resistant, while the ZS70 does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 Concerning battery life, the XP140 gets 240 shots out of its NP-45S battery, while the ZS70 can take 380 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.